cassyblaise/gatsby-starter-netlify-cms/src/pages/products/index.md

   - author: Fumnanya Cynthia Manah CEO Flourish Beauty Care
     quote: Caslify is highly proactive; they sought feedback early on and have adapted their workflow to our needs.
-  - author: Philipp Trommler
+  - author: Layoramb
     quote: Caslify the place to go if you want the best quality website.
 I love their stance on empowering biz owner and transparency.
 full_image: /img/undraw_web.png
 pricing:
   heading: Principles that Guide Us
-  description: At Caslify we have principles that guide us as a team, The roots of
-    our success are connected to our principles, vision and execution of it.
+  description: At Caslify we have principles that guide us as a team, The roots of our success are connected to our principles, vision and execution of it.
   plans:
     - description: At caslify our team is responsible for the highest quality of services, practicability and efficiency of the decisions made during the development process, and for the realization of those obligations.
       items:
-        - 3 lbs of coffee per month
+        -
       plan: Responsibility
       price: "50"
     - description: We are committed to the professional performance of our